-It was founded by the Genoese in 1539 as a defensive base and for export.
-From 1540 to 1589, the citadel was destroyed and rebuilt three times.
-The Republic of Genoa finally gave the island to France in 1768.
+The Genoese founded the island in 1539 as a defensive base and for export.
+After that, from 1540 to 1589, the village was destroyed and rebuilt three times.
+At the end, the Republic of Genoa finally gave the island to France in 1768.

-Amazing landscapes with mountain scenery and white sand beaches can be found around the city.
-The area offers numerous activities including sailing, kite surfing and scuba diving.
+Nearby Porto Vecchio, travellers can enjoy mountain sceneries and beautiful white sand beaches.
+The area offers diverse sport activities like kite surfing and scuba diving.
 Two famous beaches on the south of the town are Santa Giulia and Palombaggia.
-They have quite turquoise water, white dunes of fine sand and pine trees, are both located on the south.
-Just half an hour from the town travellers can visit the Ospedale Forest.
+They have quite turquoise water, white send and pine trees all around.
+Moreover, just half an hour from the town travellers can visit the Ospedale Forest.
 This is a vast forest perfect for a walk, hiking or horseback riding.

 Photo Credit: ©porto vecchio tourisme